nvisnjic/nvisnjic.github.com/about/index.md

 [GitHub](https://github.com/nvisnjic) is a good place to look for some juicy code snippets.

-If in doubt or simply want to share something, feel free to drop me a line or two on visnjic.niko[at]gmail.com
+If in doubt or simply want to share something, feel free to drop me a line or two at <alineortwo@nvisnjic.com>